Gertrude Stein: Johns Hopkins School of Medicine

 William James, who had become a committed mentor to Stein at Radcliffe, recognizing her intellectual potential, and declaring her his "most brilliant woman student", encouraged Stein to enroll in medical school.
 Although Stein professed no interest in either the theory or practice of medicine, she enrolled at Johns Hopkins School of Medicine in 1897.
 In her fourth year, Stein failed an important course, lost interest, and left.
 Ultimately, medical school had bored her, and she had spent many of her evenings not applying herself to her studies, but taking long walks and attending the opera.

 Stein's tenure at Johns Hopkins was marked by challenges and stress.
 Men dominated the medical field, and the inclusion of women in the profession was not unreservedly or unanimously welcomed.
 Writing of this period in her life (in Things As They Are, 1903) Stein often revealed herself as a depressed young woman dealing with a paternalistic culture, struggling to find her own identity, which she realized could not conform to the conventional female role.
 Her uncorseted physical appearance and eccentric mode of dress aroused comment and she was described as "Big and floppy and sandaled and not caring a damn."
 According to Linda Wagner-Martin, Stein's "controversial stance on women's medicine caused problems with the male faculty" and contributed to her decision to leave without finishing her degree.

 Asked to give a lecture to a group of Baltimore women in 1899, Stein gave a controversial speech titled "The Value of College Education for Women", undoubtedly designed to provoke the largely middle-class audience.
 In the lecture Stein maintained:

 While a student at Johns Hopkins and purportedly still naïve about sexual matters, Stein experienced an awakening of her latent sexuality.
 Sometime in 1899 or 1900, she became infatuated with Mary Bookstaver who was involved in a relationship with a medical student, Mabel Haynes.
 Witnessing the relationship between the two women served for Stein as her "erotic awakening".
 The unhappy love triangle demoralized Stein, arguably contributing to her decision to abandon her medical studies.
-In 1902, Stein's brother Leo Stein left for London, and Stein followed.
+In 1902, Stein's brother Leo Stein left for London, and Gertrude followed.
 The following year the two relocated to Paris, where Leo hoped to pursue an art career.